nhienton/sap-eb-take-home-problem/hiking-trail-search/README.md

 -   search.html

 This is the HTML template that is used to display the web app.
 Some styling is included and more can be added in the future.
-The filtering display uses a <form> which allows to easily send and receive the user input.
+The filtering display uses a form tag which allows to easily send and receive the user input.
 A table to display the results is only visible if there are any valid results.

 ## Improvements